-Over the last decade, I have led product design efforts across EdTech, AI, VR/AR, and fintech, solving complex challenges with elegant and intuitive solutions.
+Over the past 15 years, I have led product design efforts across EdTech, AI, VR/AR, and fintech, solving complex challenges with elegant and intuitive solutions.

 What I’ve learned: a thoughtful, evolving UX process is the foundation of product success.